Stygian84/BookSwap/README.md

 5. [TODO] Chat System

 # Future Improvement
+1. Recommendation based on preferences on the home page
+2. Review + Rating System (this guy returns in good condition)
+3. Spoiler Synopsis + Comments
+4. Preview (optional) first few pages
+5. Chat System (borrow how long) (in the chat -> feature to exchange books -> modify/agree/reject )
+6. GeoLocation (closest)
+7. Meet Up Feature (where to meet)
+8. Book Discussion Forum
+9. Report Feature
+10. References Feature (for research paper purposes)
+11. If you want to support this author, you can purchase the book here.
+12. Maybe make a rank system (?) for like influencer
+13. TAGS
+14. Languages
+15. Filter Searches : PG13 , LGBT , Mature Content Etc
-1. Add More Categories in Categories
+16. Add More Categories in Categories
-2. Make Upload Button more user friendly similar to gdrive
+17. Make Upload Button more user friendly similar to gdrive

 # Versions
 Node : v20.11.0